lowRISC/opentitan/hw/ip/aes/pre_sca/alma/README.md

 ## Prerequisites

+Note that this flow is experimental.
+It has been developed using Yosys 0.9+4306 (git sha1 3931b3a03) and sv2v v0.0.7-17-g499bd58.
+Other tool versions might not be compatible.

 1. Download the Alma tool

    Note that since we are primarily interested in verifying the masking of a